 This is what I mean, some developers have the necessary requirements like the land, 3D drawings and building plan approval all set, then they need investors to come and invest and then they (the developers) build for the investors and deliver the house at an agreed time frame.
-These type of properties are usually multi-family properties such as blocks of flats and terraces.
+These type of properties are usually multi-family properties such as blocks of flats, terraces and semi-detached duplexes.

 These type of properties come affordable and you can even decide to pay in instalment, e.g. spreading payment for up to 12 months and having your property in the next 6 months or so according to the agreement between you and the developer.

 Mind you, to be successful with this method, you must be careful and make sure you are dealing with a reputable developer.

 One good turnkey rental property on off-plan is Gracias Residences Moonstone.
 It consists of 1 bedroom selling for N8m and 2 bedroom selling for N9m, and you can spread this payment for up to 12 months.
 After 70% of payment, you will be handed your flat keys.

 This is a great way to get started with turnkey rental properties without breaking the bank.

 This method of making passive real estate income is a delicate one and thus care should be taken in choosing your syndicates.
 A real estate syndicate, which consists of various investors, is headed by a sponsor who plays a vital role in this investment strategy.